Home > Blog > Capability of the PCB Surface Mount Plant

 - Low Profile Quad Flat Pack (LQFP) - The height is 1.4 mm and it has pins on all four sides.

-- Plastic Quad Flat Pack (PQFP) It mainly used for VLSI circuits and there is an equal number of gull-wing style pins on each side.
+- Plastic Quad Flat Pack (PQFP) It is mainly used for VLSI circuits and there is an equal number of gull-wing style pins on each side.
 There are 44 or more pins and narrow spacing.

-There is also Ceramic Quad Flat Pack and Thin Quad Flat Pack and they both are the same as PQFP , except for their base material and thickness.
+There is also a Ceramic Quad Flat Pack and Thin Quad Flat Pack and they both are the same as PQFP , except for their base material and thickness.

 -Ball Grid Array (BGA) - All of its contact pads are located beneath the device package.
 Their name comes from the fact that they appear as solder balls, before soldering.